Md-Ikhtiar-uddin-howlader/os/README.md

 ### 8. Access phpMyAdmin:

 You only need to open your favourite browser and type the following url: http://localhost:8081/ so your instance of phpMyAdmin will show up.
-To access, type root as username and the password you established in the step one when running the mysql container (if you followed the tutorial the password is ikhtiar -d).
+To access, type root as username and the password you established in the step one when running the mysql container (if you followed the tutorial the password is ikhtiar).

 ![Access](./images/Access.png)